Git-SmSun/DP-MF/README.md

      If you want to use normal distribution to initialize the feature marices P and Q，comment out Equation (1) and uncomment Equation (2).
 If you want to use uniform distribution，comment out Equation (2) and uncomment Equation (1).
      *ptr = (mf_float)(distribution(generator) * scale); (1)
      *ptr = (mf_float)(dist(generator)); (2)
-  2. We provide the Adam and Adadelta methods .
+  2. We provide Adam and Adadelta optimizers in function MFSolver::sg_update().

+We also provide some other functions such as：
+  1. calc_spar(): save the sparsity of latent vectors to files.
+  2. save_model(): this function can save intermediate models to file during training.
+  3. calc_per(): calculate the percentage of elements within the threshold interval.